shivam15668/Shivam/README.md

-- 👋 Hi, I’m @shivam15668
+- 👋 Hi, I’m Shivam Kumar
 - 👀 I’m interested in ...learning
-- 🌱 I’m currently learning ...coding languages
+- 🌱 I’m currently learning ...software development and sciences
 - 💞️ I’m looking to collaborate on ...
+MLOps and C++ development
 - 📫 How to reach me ...@ shivamkumar15669@gmail.com

 <!---